thor-com-se/certificates/Front-End Developer/Advanced React/React Hooks and Custom Hooks/notes.md

 - "Pure functions" always return the same value for the same parameters, and as such do not have "side effects"
-  - "Side effects" make a function "impure" by having an impact that is external to the function, such as invoking `console.log` (which is global object), invoking fetch, or invoking geolocation
+  - "Side effects" make a function "impure" by having an impact that is external to the function, such as invoking `console.log` (which is global object), invoking fetch, invoking geolocation, or modifying the `document` object
 - Functional components are a more modular alternative to class components
 - Hooks provide functional components the functionality of class components
+  - Hooks should be instantiated from the top level of a React component function or a custom hook
+  - Multiple hooks can be called in the same component function, but this sequence should not be conditional such that it changes from render to render
+    - The conditional logic (determining whether state is updated) should be inside the hook function
   - The `useState()` hook returns a two-member array, so array destructuring is used to declare it as a variable and a function (`const [state, setState] = useState()`)
     - Objects are an ideal type to use as state value
       - Individual properties can be updated using the "spread operator" (`...`)